 Length doesn’t imply complexity.
 There’s a very strong argument that says:

 is, in fact, a significantly more secure password than

-In fact, even longer pass phrases – something like perhaps:
+In fact, even longer passphrases — something like:

 are perhaps best of all.
-(With big a hat tip & propeller twirl to that great geeky web comic XKCD.)
+(With big a hat tip and propeller twirl to that great geeky web comic XKCD.)

 So, what should you do?

-- Create all new passwords 12 characters or longer.
+- Make all passwords 12 characters or longer.
 (You can make a password longer and more secure by adding repeating characters if you can’t think of anything else.)